Autodesk Profile

 Brainstormed design and technical challenges at standups and demos and proposed solutions.

-Conducted QA, identified defects and logged in Jira tickets.
+Conducted QA, identified and logged in defects.

 Process